kahole/edamagit/README.md

 ## TODO: try making switches for a command
 ## TODO: try making options for a command (e.g logging)

+## TODO: BUG the C-c C-k is not strong enough.
+It commits if there is something in the fil.
+Should not!

 ## MINOR: break out / refactor commands vs internal commands a bit?
 ## MINOR: NB!
 Thenables dont work with regular try/catch !